- Microsoft Sql Server For Mac

 This section contains subsections with instructions for installing SQL Developer on all supported systems.

 SQL Developer does not require an installer.
 To install SQL Developer, you will need an unzip tool.
-You can download a free, cross-platform unzip tool, Info-Zip, available at http://www.info-zip.org/.
+You can download a free, cross-platform unzip tool, Info-Zip, available at http://www.info-zip.org/

 Important:

-Do not install SQL Developer into any existing ORACLE_HOME.
-You will not be able to uninstall it using Oracle Universal Installer.
+.
+You will not be able to uninstall it using Oracle Universal Installer.Important:

-If Oracle Database (Release 11 or later) is also installed, a version of SQL Developer is also included and is accessible through the menu system under Oracle.
+If you are using a pre-release (Early Adopter) version of SQL Developer, and if you want to be able to continue to use this pre-release version after installing the official release kit, you must unzip the official release kit into a different directory than the one used for the pre-release version.If Oracle Database (Release 11 or later) is also installed, a version of SQL Developer is also included and is accessible through the menu system under Oracle.
 This version of SQL Developer is separate from any SQL Developer kit that you download and unzip on your own, so do not confuse the two, and do not unzip a kit over the SQL Developer files that are included with Oracle Database.
 Suggestion: Create a shortcut for the SQL Developer executable file that you install, and always use it to start SQL Developer.

 For Windows systems, there are two kits: one for systems on which the Sun Java SDK release 1.5.0_06 or later is installed, and another for systems with no Java SDK or a Sun Java SDK release earlier than 1.5.0_06.
 Be sure to download the appropriate kit.